fspmarshall/bbmt-blog/episodes/episode-1.md

 how to keep secrets such that only the intended parties could read them.
 Cryptography was typically the domain of spies, military leaders, and the like.
 In more recent times, cryptography has branched out significantly to encompass just about any concern related to passing information in an adversarial scenario.
-Most poeple use a significant amount of cryptography every day, even if they are not aware of it.
+Most people use a significant amount of cryptography every day, even if they are not aware of it.
 Cryptography guards the integrity of software updates, assures us that the websites that we visit are who they claim to be, and is integral to the functioning of